egba001/ALX-System_Engineering-Devops/0x00-shell_basics/README.md

-s displays the content list of my current directory
+A script that changes the working directory to user's home directory